 The FWO will assess your eligibility for referral to us under the Assurance Protocol.
 This will occur after the FWO has identified or received a report of your case of workplace exploitation.
 If you’re eligible, the FWO will always get your permission first before referring your case to us.
 If you’ve met the conditions and there is no other reason to cancel your visa, we will give you a letter that says we won’t cancel your visa.

-The Assurance Protocol only applies to visa cancellations.
-It doesn’t apply to other visa grants.
+The Assurance Protocol only applies to visa cancellation considerations.

 What are some signs of workplace exploitation?

-There are different types of workplace exploitation.
+There are different forms of workplace exploitation.
 There are also other issues that visa holders may experience.
 These include:

 - threats to cancel your visa